CRREL/GRiD-API/objects.md

   pcl\_terrain          string                                                  The PCL terrain option of the export.

-  sri\_hres             decimal                                                 The sri_hres value of the export.
+  sri\_hres             float                                                   The sri_hres value of the export.

+  decimation\_radius    float                                                   The decimation\_radius value of the export.

+  capacity              integer                                                 The capacity value of the export.

+  length                float                                                   The length value of the export.

   exportfiles           array of [Exportfile objects](#exportfile-object)       The export files of the export.